 Despite being a relatively small company, the Deputy President said it dealt with him in a “scrupulously fair” manner and went to “great lengths” to do so.

 Please do not hesitate to contact us if you would like to discuss how the team at Stevens & Associates Lawyers can assist with how to ensure procedural fairness is maintained in the termination process.
-If you have any questions please do not hesitate to contact Nick Stevens, Jane Murray or Bernard Cheng.
+If you have any questions please do not hesitate to contact Nick Stevens or Jane Murray.